Carmen Puliafito

-Carmen Anthony Puliafito (born 1951) was an American ophthalmologist and academic administrator.
+Carmen Anthony Puliafito (born January 5, 1951) is an American ophthalmologist and former academic administrator.
 From 2007 until March 2016, he was dean of the Keck School of Medicine of USC.

 In 2017, the Los Angeles Times revealed that Puliafito had engaged in parties with young recreational drug users and prostitutes, including at the Keck School's offices, and that Puliafito had smoked methamphetamine at these events.

 Early life and education

-Born and raised Buffalo, New York, Puliafito received a Bachelor of Arts degree from Harvard College in 1973 and a Doctor of Medicine from Harvard Medical School in 1978.
+Born and raised in Buffalo, New York, Puliafito received a Bachelor of Arts degree from Harvard College in 1973 and a Doctor of Medicine from Harvard Medical School in 1978.
 He completed a residency in ophthalmology and a fellowship in vitreoretinal surgery at the Massachusetts Eye and Ear Infirmary.
 Puliafito also earned an MBA from the Wharton School of the University of Pennsylvania.

 Career

 Puliafito was appointed dean of the Keck School of Medicine of USC in December 2007.
-Before that, he had been director of the Bascom Palmer Eye Institute of the Leonard M. Miller School of Medicine, and chair of the department of ophthalmology.
+Before that, he had been director of the Bascom Palmer Eye Institute of the Miller School of Medicine at the University of Miami, and chair of the department of ophthalmology.
 The institute has regularly been ranked as the best eye hospital and vision research center in the nation by U.S. News & World Report.
 In 2012, he was 21st of the highest-paid research university executives in the United States.
 While dean, he served on the board of the Children's Hospital Los Angeles.

 In March 2016, Puliafito resigned as dean of the Keck School of Medicine, and USC professor Rohit Varma was appointed interim dean.
 After leaving USC, he took a role as chief of strategic development with a pharmaceutical company called Ophthotech that was developing new drugs for eye diseases; he was laid off along with 80% of the staff in December 2016 when two phase III clinical trials produced negative results.

 Puliafito's California medical license was revoked based on disciplinary orders on August 17, 2018.